saikirangurijal/cloudcentersuite/Content/Backup/Commvault/README.md

    - Knowledge on how to use Workload Manager
    - Supported OS (client): CentOS 7

-# Download the App bundles
+# Download App bundles

-Step 1 : Download the commvault app package zip file from [here](https://github.com/datacenter/cloudcentersuite/tree/master/Content/Backup/Commvault/WorkloadManager/ServiceBundle/commvault.zip).
+Step 1 : Download the commvault app package zip file from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Backup/Commvault/WorkloadManager/ServiceBundle/commvault-agent.zip).

 Step 2 : Place the app package bundle from Step 1 under apps/<bundle.zip> in a file repository.
 Its location will be http://YourIP/apps/commvault.zip.

-Step 3 : For File/MySQL DB Backup, Download the Sample Modelled Application Profile for Commvault Backup, from [here](https://github.com/datacenter/cloudcentersuite/tree/master/Content/Backup/Commvault/WorkloadManager/Commvault_Backup_sample_app.zip).
+Step 3 : For File/MySQL DB Backup, Download the Sample Modelled Application Profile for Commvault Backup, from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Backup/Commvault/WorkloadManager/ApplicationProfiles/commvault_backup_sample_app.zip).

-Step 4 : For File/MySQL DB Restore, Download the Sample Modelled Application Profile for Commvault Restore, from [here](https://github.com/datacenter/cloudcentersuite/tree/master/Content/Backup/Commvault/WorkloadManager/Commvault_Restore_sample_app.zip).
+Step 4 : For File/MySQL DB Restore, Download the Sample Modelled Application Profile for Commvault Restore, from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/Backup/Commvault/WorkloadManager/ApplicationProfiles/commvault_restore_sample_app.zip).

 Step 5 : For App Profile for Commvault Backup, Pre-start and Post-start script in service Initialization Actions are pre-configured with paths mentioned in section "Service Initialization actions / Node Initialization & Clean Up".
 Sample App Profile has been given for demo.

 Step 6 : For App Profile for Commvault Restore, Pre-start and Post-start script in service Initialization Actions are pre-configured with paths mentioned in section "Service Initialization actions / Node Initialization & Clean Up".
 Sample App Profile has been given for demo.

 Step 7 : Verify whether the commvault app package zip file is placed correctly in file Repository.
-By default, it will be under apps/<your-packages>.
+By default, it will be under apps/commvault.zip.

 Step 8 : Login into your Cloud Center Suite with your credentials namely IP address, Email address, Password & Tenant ID.
 Navigate to App profiles section under Workload Manager.
  - Click on "Import" button found on the top right corner of App profiles section.
 You will be prompted to choose the application profile that needs to be imported.